What are Chestnuts? Interesting Facts & Nutritive Quality

 Marrons glacés is another example coming from France and Northern Italy in which roasted chestnuts are candied.

 Sweet chestnut flour is popular in Corsica, an island north of Sardina.
-It is often utilized there to make cakes and a type of polenta called as pulenta castagnina.
+It is often utilized there to make cakes and a type of polenta called pulenta castagnina.

-Historic American Chestnut Blight
+About the Historic American Chestnut Blight

 Precautions: